Learn more about our Book with Confidence and Travel Updates.

 Wake up in Malaysia today — perhaps catch the sunrise from the observation deck, or get in a morning workout at the gym, before a delicious breakfast on board.
 You'll explore Malacca today, and this compact Malaysian outpost was once a major Southeast Asia trade hub, with architecture exhibiting British, Dutch, and Portuguese influences from its one-time colonial rule.
 Explore its UNESCO-listed city center on a tour that also includes St. Paul’s Church, A Famosa Fortress, Christ Church, Stadthuys (an old Dutch spelling meaning City Hall), and more.

 Lunch is traditional Peranakan or Nyonya cuisine, which melds Chinese ingredients with spices and techniques original to the Malay and Indonesian communities.
 The result?
 Tangy, aromatic, and herbal flavors that offer just a palate preview of the exciting cuisine to come.
-Enjoy an afternoon at leisure exploring Malacca on your own, with complimentary shuttle service to and from the ship, or make use of the Ocean Explorer's many amenities, including spa, gym, and more.
+If you’re taking our optional Malacca Culture and Heritage Walk, we’ll visit a traditional Malay village to learn about Malay culture, complete with sarong-wearing demonstration.
+Otherwise, enjoy an afternoon at leisure exploring Malacca on your own, with complimentary shuttle service to and from the ship, or make use of the Ocean Explorer's many amenities, including spa, gym, and more.
 Dinner is on board this evening.

 Colorful George Town awaits